lsst-ts/ts_xml/doc/index.rst

 The ``ts_xml`` package defines the data objects for all Commandable SAL Components (CSC).
 These data objects are defined in XML.
 SAL consumes the XML to produce language specific libraries that enable communication over the DDS network.
-Below is a table overview of all the CSC's defined and a legend to help understand the table.
+Below is a table overview of all the CSC's defined and a :ref:`index:Legend` to help understand the table.

 Master CSC Table